Ryzee119/LPCAnalyzer/README.md

 5. A DLL file will be generated which should be copied to the Kingst Analyzer folder.

 ### Linux
-1. Download the SDK and simply clone this repo into the `KingstVIS_Analyzer_SDK` folder
-2. Browse the the `Linux` folder of this repo and type `make`.
+1. Browse the the `Linux` folder of this repo and type `make`.
-3. Copy the `libLPC.so` copied to the KingstVIZ software `Analyzer` folder.
+2. Copy the `libLPC.so` copied to the KingstVIZ software `Analyzer` folder.

 By Ryzee119

 Contributor b1ghamm3r